menu close open event RSVP required ticketed event

 How does one become a Wildlife Rehabilitator?

-Eventually, to become a licensed wildlife rehabilitator, you will need to obtain state licensing through the Wisconsin DNR and if you want to work with most bird species, federal permits are required from the US Fish and Wildlife Service as well.
+Becoming a licensed wildlife rehabilitator is a heavily regulated and advanced medical field.
+To start, we recommend reviewing the National Wildlife Rehabilitators Assocation's page for aspiring wildlife rehabilitators here.
+In the state of Wisconsin, to become a licensed wildlife rehabilitator you will need to obtain state licensing through the Wisconsin Department of Natural Resources.
+If you want to work with any native bird species, federal permits are required from the U.S. Fish and Wildlife Service as well.